Strategic Planning Warning Flag 2 - Near-Term Focus

 - Organizational Performance Measures Best Practice 2 - Horizontally Shared

 StrategyDriven contributors have created several illustrations to visually depict the mission to programs, budgets, and procedures alignment.
 The Strategic Alignment Model highlights the alignment that should exist between an organization’s mission and its programs, budgets, and procedures.
 The Strategic Organizational Alignment Model reveals the typical executive and managerial responsibilities associated with identifying, reaffirming, and translating the organization’s mission into goals and objectives and then into programs, processes, and procedures.
-Both models are available to Registered Members and registration is FREE!
-If you have not already registered, please do so now and join the conversation.

 Leave a Reply